 A Love Story

-Caraway seeks help from her mother, but in the middle of their conversation, there is screaming and shouting and then the connection is gone.
-Caraway and JayBird learn the Human Operated Robot Network or HORNET authorities placed her parents on informational lock down and house arrest, but what's more is that they have removed her twin siblings and her 17-year-old brother Carob from the house and transported them to a nearby facility.
-It's a consequence so severe it’s unheard of and no one will tell her why and the systems she grew up with aren't calibrated for this situation.
+Caraway seeks help from her mother, but in the middle of their conversation, there is screaming, shouting and then the connection is gone.
+Caraway and JayBird learn the Human Operated Robot Network or HORNET authorities placed her parents on informational lock down and house arrest, but what's more is that they have removed her twin siblings and her 17-year-old brother Carob from the house.
+It's unheard of, and no one will tell her why and the systems she grew up with aren't calibrated for this situation.
 Desperate to help her family, Caraway and JayBird decide to risk criminal charges and their lives to help the only people she has ever truly known.
 Their journey will not only determine who they are to each other.
 It will change everything they thought they knew about their world.

 I got the idea while washing dishes.
 My husband is a total techno geek, so I know about a lot of up-and-coming technology from him, and I was thinking about how we are in the middle of a technological revolution, much like those who lived in Gilded Age (there's the connection to history).
 Rapid industrial or technological revolution has a tremendous impact on generations of people, culture and society.
 Things are progressing at an incredible rate, and it occurred to me that in ten years, I might not be washing dishes the same way I do today.

 Wait, let's look back at that idea moment in slow motion.
 I'm washing dishes, and I thought to myself, we can go to school online, and that will eventually spread to more than college.
 We can have products airlifted to us from Amazon or just print them out on a 3D printer.
 Some surgeons are performing complex procedures on someone located thousands of miles away.
 We're growing meat in petri dishes and turning buildings into pollution-combatting growing centers.
 We get our exercise through video games like the Wii.
 We can socialize virtually, and pretty much find anything online.